-3.1 ANTENNA INSTALLATION
+3.1 Antenna Installation

-The antennas for the A53350 must be professionally installed on permanent structures for outdoor operations.
+The antennas for the A53325 must be professionally installed on permanent structures for outdoor operations.
 The installer is responsible for ensuring that the limits imposed by the applicable regulatory agency (Federal Communications Commission, FCC, or CE) with regard to Maximum Effective Isotropic Radiated Power (EIRP) and Maximum Permissible Exposure (MPE) are not violated.
 These limits are described in the following sections.

-The A53350 is typically attached to a pole (with the clamp provided) or rack mount with the antenna connectors facing up.
-For optimum performance the radio must be mounted in close proximity to the antenna with a cable run typically under 2 meters (\approx 6 feet).
-For the A53350, following antenna types are available, as listed in Table 3-1.
+The A53325 is typically attached to a pole (with the clamp provided) with the antenna connectors facing up.
+For optimum performance the radio must be mounted in close proximity to the antenna with a cable run typically under 7 feet (≈2 meters).
+For the A53325, three antenna types are available, as listed in Table 3-1.